cometbft/cometbft/spec/consensus/gossip/crdt.md

 Although stale entries do not affect the algorithm, or they would not be considered stale, not adding the entries back is important for performance and resource utilization sake.

 One way to prevent re-adding entries is keeping _tombstones_ for the removed entries.
-A tombstone is nothing but an that supersedes a specific other entry.
+A tombstone is nothing but an entry that supersedes a specific other entry.
 Let $\bar{e}$ be the tombstone for an entry $e$; if, during synchronization, a node is informed of $e$ but it already has $\bar{e}$, then it does not add $e$ to its local view.

 However small tombstones may be (for example, they could contain just the hash of the entry it supersedes), with time they will accrue and need to be garbage collected, in which case the corresponding entry may be added again; again, this will not break correctness and as long as tombstones are kept for long enough, the risk of re-adding becomes minimal.